-Cyber Officers now make contact with organisations who have been identified as having potential risks with their IT systems as cyber criminals are actively exploiting these vulnerabilities.
+Cyber Protect Officers now make contact with organisations who have been identified as having potential risks with their IT systems in the hope of preventing cyber criminals from exploiting these vulnerabilities.

 How to verify an Officer’s Identity

-Please ensure you select the correct police force from the menu if you are outside of that police force geographical area.
-The call handler will not know the content of the notification as its sensitive, however, they can verify the officers details.
+Please ensure you select the correct police force from the menu if you are outside of the relevant force’s geographical area.
+The call handler will not know the content of the notification as it is sensitive information..
+They can, however, verify the officer’s contact details.
 The Officer should have provided their: